SePTimO7/septimo7.github.io/about.md

 You are visiting a math/AI guy.
 Some of my focus:

-- High Frenquency Trading (HFT), including both taking and making;
+- High Frenquency Trading (HFT), including both strategy and execution;
 - Machine Learnig (ML) / Deep Learning (DL);
 - ...